programs

 Concerts

-Pneuma Ensemble performs a wide variety of medieval song in Old Occitan, Old French, Galego-Portuguese, Middle English, Middle High German, Latin, and Italian, as well as the earlier surviving medieval dance music.
+Pneuma Ensemble performs a wide variety of medieval song in Old Occitan (troubadour), Old French (trouvère), Middle High German (minnesang) Galego-Portuguese, Middle English, Latin, and Italian.

 Lai de Bisclaveret

-Probably Marie de France's best-loved tale, featuring a heroic werewolf and music from the BL Harley 978 ms.
+One of the 12th century's best-loved voices, Marie de France, and perhaps her most famous tale, featuring a heroic werewolf and music from BL Harley 978 ms.

 It is thrilling to hear the sounds of Anglo-Norman.... surtitles are really rendered unnecessary….
 A magical visit from a seer from another world. ✭ ✭ ✭ ✭